Billy McClain

-William C. ("Billy") McClain (12 October 1866 – 19 January 1950) was an African-American acrobat, comedian and actor who starred in minstrel shows before World War I.
+William C. McClain (12 October 1866 – 19 January 1950) was an African-American acrobat, comedian and actor who starred in minstrel shows before World War I.

 He wrote, produced and directed several major stage and outdoor extravaganzas, and wrote a number of popular songs.

 He was influential in extending the range of minstrel shows far beyond the traditional conventions of the time, giving them appeal to much wider audiences.

 He toured in the United States, Canada, Australia and Europe.

 Later he promoted boxing and played several minor roles in movies.

 Life

 Early years

 William C. McClain was born on Elm Street in Indianapolis, Indiana, on 12 October 1866.

 He played cornet in Bell's Band when he was a boy, appearing in public for the first time in 1881 at Crone's Garden.

 In 1883 he joined Lew Johnson's Minstrels, then moved to Heck and Sawyer's Minstrels and then Blythe's Georgia Minstrels.

 McClain joined Sells Brothers' and Forepaugh's Circus in 1886 for a tour of the Hawaiian islands.

 He was the first black player with the circus.

 In 1887 he was with the Gigantic Comedy company.

 McClain recalled playing with Cleveland's Minstrels at the Gaiety Theater in Kansas City in 1887.

 In that show he and Tom Brown were the first to do a sketch of a Chinaman and a "coon".

 He played with Cleveland's Minstrels in 1890, and toured with this company in the United States and Canada in 1891.

 On 10 January 1891 McClain was performing with Cleveland's Colored Minstrels in San Francisco when he fell from his trapeze and had three teeth knocked out.

 In 1892 McClain trained as a boxer.

 Early in the 1890s McClain and his wife Cordelia joined the Hyers Sisters Company.

 In 1892 the couple joined the extravaganza South Before the War, in which McClain was stage manager and the leading black comedian.

 The show was exceptional for the time in being mixed-race.

 McClain claimed to be the first to put a cake walk on the stage, in South before the War.

 Around then McClain was star of Suwanee River, an otherwise all-white show.

 In the summer of 1893 McClain directed the black performers in a spectacular reenactment of the American Civil War Siege of Vicksburg, which was staged outdoors on Manhattan Beach in Coney Island.
 In 1894 the McClains joined On the Mississippi, a Southern comic melodrama produced by Davis and Keough.